cockroachdb/docs/v19.1/cluster-topology-patterns.md

 **Configuration**

-- `App` is an application that accesses CockroachDB
+- `App` is an application that accesses CockroachDB.
-- `Load Balancer` is a software-based load balancer
+- `Load Balancer` is a software-based load balancer.
-- The 3 nodes are each in a different datacenter, all located in the `us-east` region
+- The 3 nodes are each in a different datacenter, all located in the `us-east` region.
+Although not necessary with just 3 nodes, with more than 3 nodes, it's important to start each node with the `--locality` flag set to identify its datacenter (e.g., `--locality=region=us-east,datacenter=us-east-a`).
-- All CockroachDB nodes communicate with each other
-- The cluster is using the default replication factor of 3 (represented by `r1`, `r2`, `r3`)
+- The cluster is using the default replication factor of 3 (represented by `r1`, `r2`, `r3`).

 **Availability expectations**